 Is there a sock fabric that's best for hiking?

-Durable and comfortable, merino can absorb moisture without feeling clammy due to its thermal qualities, keeping you warm even when wet.
+Durable and comfortable, merino wool can absorb moisture without feeling clammy due to its thermal qualities, keeping you warm even when wet.
 However, the material dries more slowly than cotton, which is better alternative for an activity like trail running — cotton combined with Coolmax technology will wick sweat away from your skin.
 Consider what you need for the activity you’re planning.

 Are there socks best suited to specific types of hiking?

 For multiple days of hiking, merino wool is highly recommended as it naturally absorbs and balances moisture.
 For day walks, lighter cushioned socks are really good.
 On our sock packaging, you can find a cushioning rating and also a warmth rating.

 Choose a sock that is slightly longer than your hiking shoe, so it doesn’t ride down into the footwear.
 If the sock is too low, it could slip in the shoe, causing discomfort and, potentially, blisters.

 When buying hiking boots, take the socks you plan to wear to try the footwear on, as store staff should be able to advise if the socks are suitable.
 Even better; buy new socks that are specifically designed to complement the shoe!
 Ergonomic hiking socks are a great option, as they have cushioning specially designed for the left and right foot.